yahayuta/droid_surf/README.md

 ### Prerequisites

-- Android Studio Arctic Fox or later
+- Android Studio Giraffe or later
-- Android SDK 14+ (API level 14)
+- Android SDK 34 (Android 14)
-- Gradle 8.0.1+
+- Gradle 8.2 or higher
-- Java 8 or higher
+- Java 17 or higher (recommended for Gradle 8.x)

 ### Installation